julzerinos/in-memoriam/README.md

 The model was set up in Blender 4.0.
 For integration with `<model-viewer>` the model was exported to `glTF 2.0` and `usdz` to support Apple's iOS AR Quick Look.
 For future reference, remember to flatten the armature bone hierarchy when exporting to `glTF`.

+To workaround material limitiations in the export process, `glTF` material variants are used and programatically (in javascript) swapped between to create the texture eye/blinking animation.
+There is no equivalent in `usdz` files (so no eye animation for iOS Quick Look).

 ### Credits

 - Modified version of Path Lord's [Augumented Reality](https://thenounproject.com/icon/augmented-reality-1741261/) icon from The Noun Project